gravitational/teleport/rfd/0083-license-expiration-warnings.md

 TCTL - “tctl status”
 When the user uses the “tctl status” command the appropriate license warning will be displayed.
 The warnings are to be displayed 90 days prior to the license expiring.
-After expiration all tsh and tctl commands will display the license expiry warning.
+After expiration all tctl commands will display the license expiry warning.

 ### Example outputs